Open-CMSIS-Pack/cmsis-toolbox/docs/build-operation.md

   - Generate the file `*.cbuild-pack.yml` that records all used *software packs*.
 With the option `--frozen-packs` this file is used as input.
   - With the option `--context-set` the file `*.cbuild-set.yml` specifies the [context](build-overview.md#context) configuration of the application.
 When `--context` names are specified this file is updated with this selection.

-The picture below outlines these operations.
+The picture below outlines the operation.

 ![Operation of `csolution` tool](./images/csolution-operation.png "Operation of `csolution` tool")

 ### `cbuild2cmake` Generate CMakeLists Files

-The `cbuild2cmake` utility reads the [build information files](YML-CBuild-Format.md) `*.cbuild-idx.yml` and `*.cbuild.yml` to get all relevant project information for the build process.
+`cbuild2cmake` reads the [build information files](YML-CBuild-Format.md) `*.cbuild-idx.yml` and `*.cbuild.yml` to get all relevant project information for the build process.
 It generates the following output files for `CMake` build system:

 Output Directory/File                    | Description
 :----------------------------------------|:----------------